PortfoliU-Project/PortfoliU-Project/Resources/Tutorials/CodePen_Tutorial.md

 ![TEST3](https://user-images.githubusercontent.com/98966846/162860860-217496f9-800f-4e2d-a5eb-e92f8842de68.jpg)

-### 4. You will need HTML and CSS from this template.
+### 4. You will need HTML and CSS from this template
 Once you click on the template you want to use, you will need to copy the HTML and CSS code.

 Code is found here:

 ![TEST4](https://user-images.githubusercontent.com/98966846/162861509-db11f0a7-1778-4e11-8de8-2c2cdd72a1b1.jpg)

 Copy the HTML code and paste it in the CodePen HTML panel.
 Copy the CSS code and paste it in the CodePen CSS panel.
-You can see the template sample in the bottom console.
+You can see the template sample in the bottom console on CodePen.

 ![image](https://user-images.githubusercontent.com/98966846/162871295-af10291b-5c4e-4e84-b236-1a69040bb7f7.PNG)